Company Debt Collection Soars

 The credit reporting and collections agency said today the number of debts referred for collection has more than doubled in the March quarter compared to the same period last year, and the average dollar value of each collection has also increased.

 Debt collection referrals from Auckland firms increased by 160 percent in the first quarter, while Wellington firms saw a 139 percent increase and Christchurch firms referred 134 percent more collections than last year.

-Overall, New Zealand businesses reported 127 percent more debts for collection in the March quarter this year than in the same period last year.
+Overall, New Zealand businesses used debt collection with an increase of 127 per cent in the March quarter this year than in the same period last year.

 Auckland firms were also the slowest to pay during the March quarter, averaging 51.3 days to settle accounts.
 Businesses based in Christchurch and Wellington averaged 48.5 days and 29.9 days to settle accounts, respectively.

 The value of debts for collection also increased, with the average outstanding debt being chased in Auckland valued at $2300, a 32 percent increase from last year.
 Christchurch firms saw a 10 percent increase in debt values, with the average debt being $1975.